 Our communications team has everything you need to know about the Barnes, including press releases, media kits, and the latest news coverage.

-To welcome more visitors around the Thanksgiving holiday, the Barnes Foundation has announced special extended hours of 10 am–8 pm on Friday, November 24, and Saturday, November 25.
-Collection tours will be offered each day at 10 am and 6 pm.
+To welcome more visitors around the Thanksgiving holiday, the Barnes Foundation has announced special extended hours of 10 am–8 pm on Friday, November 29, and Saturday, November 30.
+The Garden Restaurant will also have extended hours of 11 am–8 pm on those dates.